 As investment in equity or bonds does not take place, there are no trading costs or additional costs for governing a portfolio of investments.
-The cost benefit for the worker can be seen in Figure 7.
-It shows the average operational costs of collective pension funds in 14 countries of the EU, ranging from 0.1% (Denmark, Portugal) to more than 1.0% (Czech Republic, Spain) of the total assets.
+Average operational costs of collective pension funds in 14 countries of the EU, ranging from 0.1% (Denmark, Portugal) to more than 1.0%

+(Czech Republic, Spain) of the total assets (see Graph 7 in Peeters, 2011).
 The simple average is 0.5% and thus relatively high in comparison with the fixed costs of 10 to 30 euros a year for a bank savings account.
 These costs significantly depress returns (comparable with our $\rho$ in the previous section).
 Moreover, the OECD does not yet have information about the costs made in the remaining 13 countries of the EU and this may indicate that the average costs in the EU are even higher.